discord-modifications/.github/profile/README.md

 <br />

 - **Q: One of the modifications seems to not work, could you fix it?**
-- A: Due to personal time restrains and other events happening, i don't always have time to maintain modifications and sometimes lack the motivation to.
+- A: Due to personal time restrains and other events happening, I don't always have time to maintain modifications and sometimes lack the motivation to.
 If you would like to report an issue with a modification, open a GitHub Issue on the respective repository.

 <br />